Biocontrols and Organic Produce a Powerful Pair on Tour

 Lemme says, as a child, he would have to hand-pollinate all the flowers in his family’s greenhouse.
 Now, bumble bees help effectively pollinate and ensure consistent fruit size.

-“Biocontrol systems are as strong as the weakest link,” Ronald Valentine, Technical Specialist for Bioline, says.
+“Biocontrol systems are as strong as the weakest link,” Ronald Valentin, Technical Specialist for Bioline, says.